OliveiraMarcos/ApprovalCenter/README.md

 - You will need the latest Visual Studio 2017 and the latest .NET Core SDK.
 - The latest SDK and tools can be downloaded from https://dot.net/core.

-Also you can run the Base Foundation Project in Visual Studio Code (Windows, Linux or MacOS).
+Also you can run the Apprval Center Project in Visual Studio Code (Windows, Linux or MacOS).

 To know more about how to setup your enviroment visit the [Microsoft .NET Download Guide](https://www.microsoft.com/net/download)